corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 * 1.5.0 Add support for many additional megastructures from Gigastructural Engineering & More
     * Add compatibility trigger for other mods to check whether this one is active
     * Remove unnecessary `giga_fixes.txt overrides`
+* 1.6.0 Mark as compatible with Stellaris version 3.7 "Canis Minor"

 ## Source Code